waqas-syed/todo-list/README.md

 - Log in with the root account.
 Create one if this is the first time you are logging in.<br/>
 - Click Server --> Data Import.
 Choose the database to import to.
 Locate the sql dump in the solution: Backend/Data/MySql/create.sql.<br/>
 - Click Import.
 The sql dump will be imported, and the database is all set to be used.<br/>
+- The connection string for the application is located inside Backend/Common/ToDoApp.Common.WebHost project, inside web.config file with the name "MySql".
+The username and password can be changed.
+The account credentials that the application is using are testuser:Wired987#, so either change the credentials in the web.config or create a user with these credentials in MySql.
+This can be done in Myql WorkBench by going to Server -> Users & Privileges and creating a new user.
+- Allow 'MaintenanceAdmin' Priviliges to this user.
+This can be done in Myql WorkBench by going to Server -> Users & Privileges, click on the desired user and then select the Administrative Roles tab.

 Backend:<br/>
 - Right click on the Solution and choose 'Restore Nuget Packages'<br/>